 You can get touched out in a variety of ways.
 It can be connected with a nursing aversion, but not always.
-Nursing aversion is a real thing, too, and often causes similar feelings.
-This aversion fills you with anxiety while breastfeeding.
-It can lead you to feel stressed out, confused, and guilty for not enjoying the time with your baby.
+Nursing aversion is a real thing, too, and often causes similar feelings.1 This aversion fills you with anxiety while breastfeeding.
+It can make you feel stressed out, confused, and guilty for not enjoying the time with your baby.
 With the bombardment of negative feelings, you can soon find yourself dreading feeding your baby.
 It can cause you to want to stop.

-Some of the physical triggers include pain, sore nipples, discomfort, and a teething baby.
-There can be mental triggers as well when you are exhausted and neglecting your mental health.
+Some physical triggers include pain, sore nipples, discomfort, and a teething baby.
+There can also be mental triggers when you are exhausted and neglecting your mental health.
 Breastfeeding can leave you feeling trapped, depressed, or resentful.
-It is vital to address both types of triggers to improve your breastfeeding experience.
+It is vital to address both triggers to improve your breastfeeding experience.
 Teach your baby not to bite, use breast milk to soothe cracked nipples, and be sure to take time out for yourself.

 My personal experience with being touched out.